-Skin affected by varicose eczema is thin and fragile and can easily break down - if this happens, please seek advice from your healthcare professional.
-As, if left untreated, the broken area can deepen and widen, and the resulting wound is called a 'varicose ulcer' (also known as a 'venous ulcer' or 'stasis ulcer').
-These ulcers are typically found just above the inside of the ankle or anywhere on the lower leg.
+Skin affected by varicose eczema is thin and unhealthy and can easily break down - as soon as this happens, the area should be treated to help the skin heal quickly.
+If left untreated, the small hole can deepen and widen, and the resulting wound is called a 'varicose ulcer' (also known as a 'venous ulcer' or 'stasis ulcer').
+These ulcers are typically found just above the inside of the ankle.
 They often ooze and can attract bacteria, both of which can aggravate the surrounding skin, making the eczema even worse.
-Sometimes varicose eczema can develop for the first time around an existing ulcer or wound on the lower leg, but treatment remains the same.
+Sometimes events can occur the other way round - varicose eczema can develop for the first time around an existing ulcer or wound on the lower leg, but treatment remains the same.